opencog/learn/README-Natural.md

     At this time, it is not known how big a sample should be taken to get accurate results.
-It seems like a few days of processing for natural langauge (English) seems to be OK, while a few weeks is better.
+It seems like a few days of processing for natural language (English) seems to be OK, while a few weeks is better.
 Too-large a sample will slow down some of the later stages, however, and the databases might get unmanagebly large.
     Experimentation is needed.